dj3c1t/sourceml/docs/upgrade.md

 ## Upgrade a Sourceml 3 installation

+If your installation is already a version 3 of Sourceml, follow those steps :

 ##### Backup everything

 Dump the database and copy all site's files and folders in a safe place.